 Set the Bar

-During onboarding, you set expectations and standards for new hires and give them all the tools they need for success.
+You have a huge challenge in front of you, to hire more employees from a shrinking labor pool.
+Finding and hiring employees will be more difficult than ever, so you don’t want to take any chances once you’ve filled a position.
+When you hire your ideal candidate, let them what’s expected of them on the first day.
+During onboarding, set expectations and standards for new hires and give them all the tools they need for success.
 By knowing where the bar is set from the beginning, they can start striving to exceed those expectations.
 Put simply: if they don’t understand, they won’t deliver.

 The more people that are involved in the onboarding process, the better your new hires will understand every aspect of their roles.
 Ask team members to take part in first day steps.
 Coming into an office (physically or virtually) or being on a job site for the first time can be stressful or overwhelming.
 New hires may not know anyone beyond their new manager, or they are likely not keyed into little things current employees take for granted—such as where to park, where to put their lunch and so on.
 Assign team members to share this institutional knowledge.
 It will help build a bond and make new hires comfortable.

 Use Onboarding for Training